 At Nine Acres Primary school we value the partnership of school and home and the impact this can have on a child's education.
-We see Home Leaning as an important example of this partnership and as a result our Home Learning Policy was formulated in consultation with the members of the Nine Acres Parent Voice group.
+We see Home Leaning as an important example of this partnership and as a result our Home Learning Policy was formulated in consultation with Nine Acres Parents and carers.